Washington DC CMMC Compliance Experts

 CMMC Compliance for Defense Contractors in Washington, DC

-Contractors operating near the Pentagon and across the National Capital Region face CMMC pressure that compounds quickly.
+Contractors operating near the Pentagon, DIA, DISA, NRO, and across the National Capital Region face CMMC pressure that compounds quickly.
 The density of prime-sub relationships, the frequency of teaming arrangements, and the volume of contracts requiring CUI handling mean that CMMC 2.0 obligations cascade through organizations that may have never been subject to third-party verification before.

 Stratify IT works with Defense Industrial Base (DIB) contractors across the DC metro to evaluate their current posture against the 110 NIST SP 800-171 practices, identify gaps by control family, and build a remediation plan that reflects their actual operations.
-Engagements are scoped before they are priced — the size of your CUI environment, your existing control implementation, and your assessment timeline all affect cost, and we give you a clear estimate before any work begins.
+Projects are scoped before they are priced: the size of your CUI environment, your existing control implementation, and your assessment timeline all affect cost, and we give you a clear estimate before any work begins.

 How We Help DC Defense Contractors with CMMC Certification